NewForce-at-Mountwest/foundations-course/chapters/FUNCTIONS.md

 ### Taco Truck
 1. Write a function to represent a taco truck's ordering system.
 The function should accept two parameters: `typeOfShell` and `topping`.
 (Both will be strings.)
 1. Inside the function, use string interpolation to build a sentence that announces the taco is ready.
 Use the information the customer passed in.
 For example: `"Your soft shell taco with chicken is ready!"`
-1. Return the taco sentence.
+1. Return the taco sentence and store the returned sentence in a variable.
 1. Execute the function.
 1. Log  the returned sentence to the console.
 ***